On the benefits of defining vicinal distributions in latent space: Experiments and Results

-\textbf{Implementation Details:} It has been shown \cite{adv-feature} that training a network adversarially removes irrelevant biases (e.g. texture biases) in their hidden representations, thus making them more informative.
-We hence hypothesize that the considered VAE, if trained adversarially, will have more informative latent encoding than its regular equivalent.
-This would hence help improve the empirical/vicinal distributions like VarMixup, VarERM and VarMI.
+\textbf{Implementation Details:} It has been shown \citep{adv-feature} that adversarial robust training \citep{at@madry} removes irrelevant biases (e.g. texture biases) in their hidden representations, thus making them more informative.
+We hence hypothesize that the considered VAE, if trained in an adversarially robust fashion, will have more informative latent encoding than its regular equivalent.
+This would hence help improve the empirical/vicinal distributions like VarMixup.
 Empirically, we validate this hypothesis in our subsequent experiments and use prefix \textit{adv-} (eg: \textit{adv}-VarMixup) to distinguish them from their regular variants.
-We stress that the aforementioned approach should not be confused with training a model adversarially using VarMixup (we only train the VAE adversarially).
-We also train a model adversarially using VarMixup, but discuss these results in the Supplementary section to avoid overcrowding of results and space constraints.
-Table \ref{table:implementation} summarizes the variants of our approach that we consider with their corresponding abbreviations, which we used in subsequent sections.
-All models are trained on Resnet-34 \cite{resnet} backbone across all datasets.
-A study on varying hyper-parameters is presented in Section \ref{sec_ablations}.
+We note that the aforementioned approach of adversarial robust training \citep{at@madry} is different from adversarial training used to train GAN-like architectures, and hence both should not be confused.
+In other words, the adversarial robust training that we are referring to, minimizes adversarial ELBO instead of standard ELBO (\ref{mmd-vae-obj}) of an MMD-VAE.
+Given a dataset $\mathcal{D} = \{ (x_i, y_i) \}$, we identify adversarial ELBO $\mathcal{L}_{MMD-VAE}^{adv}$ as follows: